sef-global/email-client-api/README.md

 ## Email Template  (Status : Inprogress ⏳)

-The email content is generated from a Go template file, `test_email.tmpl`.
+The email content is generated from a Go template file, `email_template.tmpl`.
 This file defines two templates, `subject` and `plainBody`, which are used to generate the subject and body of the email, respectively.
 The templates have access to the following data:

 - `Subject`: The subject of the email.
 - `Body`: The body of the email.